WiktoriaAgarkowa/order-form/README.md

 ### Set up!

 Use `npm install` and `npm start` in the root directory to run the application!
+You can find answer from API in console.

 #### Structure overview
 ```